How to Run a Successful Customer Retention Program

 On this page

 Studies show that increasing customer retention rates by just 5% can boost profits by up to 95%, making retention programs a strategic investment for any business.
-Whether through personalized rewards, exclusive offers, or loyalty programs, these initiatives strengthen the bond between businesses and their customers.

 What is a customer retention program?